-pupils equalit ue with Special days for to include all aspects of ty including keeping all situations including y.
-Plan these into the school year and seek feedback after each event.
+Continue with Special days for bupils to include all aspects of equality including keeping safe in all situations including Esafety.
 Ongoing We celebrate, respect and raise awareness for diversity by anti- bullying week and online safety, charity fayres and fundraising events - children in need and comic relief, sports days.
-We have had several wellbeing days and culture and community days in which we received lots of positive feedback from staff and pupils. ------------------- --- -- --- --------- --
+We have had several wellbeing days and culture and community days in which we received lots of positive feedback from staff and pupils. -- --------- --